Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

 \subsection{System-Environment / Stinespring Representation}

 The second representation of CPTP-maps we consider is the system-environment model~\cite{Nielsen2000}, which is typically considered the most physically intuitive description of open system evolution.
 This representation is closely related to (and sometimes referred to as) the Stinespring representation as it can be thought of as an application of the Stinespring dilation theorem~\cite{Stinespring1955}, which we also describe in this section.
 In this model, we consider a system of interest $\2 X$, called the \emph{principle system}, coupled to an additional system $\2 Z$ called the \emph{environment}.
 The composite system of the principle system and environment is then treated as a closed quantum system which evolves unitarily.
 We recover the reduced dynamics on the principle system by performing a partial trace over the environment.
-Suppose the initial state of our composite system is given by $\rho\otimes\tau \in \LXZ$, where $\tau\in \LZ$ is the initial state of the environment.
-The joint evolution is described by a unitary operator $U\in \LXZ$ and the reduced evolution of the principle system's state $\rho$ is given by
+Suppose the initial state of our composite system is given by $\rho\otimes\tau \in L(\2X\otimes\2Z)$, where $\tau\in L(\2Z)$ is the initial state of the environment.
+The joint evolution is described by a unitary operator $U\in L(\2X\otimes\2Z)$ and the reduced evolution of the principle system's state $\rho$ is given by

 For convenience we can assume that the environment starts in a pure state $\tau=\ketbra{v_0}{v_0}$, and in practice one only need consider the case where the Hilbert space describing the environment has at most dimension $d^2$ for $\2 X\cong\C^d$~\cite{Nielsen2000}.
-The system-environment representation of the CP-map $\2 E$ may then be represented graphically as shown in Fig.~\ref{fig:sys-env}.
+The system-environment representation of the CP-map $\2 E$ may then be represented graphically as \figeq{ }

 The system-environment model is advantageous when modelling the environment as a physical system.
 However, care must be taken when ascribing physical reality to any particular model as the system-environment description is not unique.
 This is not surprising as many different physical interactions could give rise to the same reduced dynamics on the principle system.
 This freedom manifests in an ability to choose the initial state of the environment in the representation and then adjust the unitary operator accordingly.
 In practice, the system-environment model can be cumbersome for performing many calculations where the explicit dynamics of the environment system are irrelevant.
 The remaining descriptions, which we cast into diagrammatic form, may be more convenient in these contexts.